jplanes/RESTful-turbine/README.md

     http://localhost:8080/instances
 ```

-Or, if you want to see all instances for an specific cluster:
+Or, if you want to see all instances in a specific cluster:

 ```
 curl http://localhost:8080/instances\?cluster\=app_name
 [{"host":"instance_ip","cluster":"app_name"}]
 ```

-So, every time your cluster scales or shrinks you can trigger a POST | DELETE request to this API and turbine will start or stop monitoring new instances.
+So, every time your cluster scales or shrinks you can trigger a POST | DELETE request to this API and turbine will start or stop monitoring the instance.

 How to run RESTful-turbine
 -------